-Tannic Acid Coating for Rusted Iron Artifacts, formerly published under the title Tannic Acid Treatment – CCI Notes 9/5
+Tannic Acid Coating for Rusted Iron Artifacts, formerly published under the title Tannic Acid Treatment – Canadian Conservation Institute (CCI) Notes 9/5

 CCI Note 9/5 is part of CCI Notes Series 9 (Metals)